1. Project Vision: Towards a Symbiotic Game Engine

 The SAA-CLAD Mapping

 This clear separation of concerns is the key to resolving the classic conflict between complexity and performance.
-It allows Khora to be highly intelligent and dynamic in its Control Plane (control
+It allows Khora to be highly intelligent and dynamic in its Control Plane (control, agents) while being uncompromisingly fast and predictable in its Data Plane (lanes, data).

 4. Technical Architecture: The CLAD Pattern